 Complex regional pain syndrome (CRPS), formerly known as Reflexive Sympathetic Dystrophy (RSD), is an uncommon disorder often seen as a result of traumatic injury or surgery.
+This pain is a type of chronic, long-lasting, pain.
+With chronic regional pain syndrome commonly, you may have unexplained pain that won’t go away.
+It may be severe, and it may spread.
 Chronic regional pain syndrome commonly affects the arms and legs on the side of the injury or surgery.
 Your healthcare provider will work with you to diagnose and treat your complex regional pain syndrome.

 Complex regional pain syndrome is an uncommon disorder whose cause is not well understood.
 Complex regional pain syndrome often seen as a result of traumatic injury or surgery.
 Chronic regional pain syndrome commonly affects the arms and legs on the side of the injury or surgery.
 CRPS is characterized by sensitivity to light touch, burning pain, swelling, as well as changes in skin color, hair growth, or sweating.